wormhole-foundation/docs.wormhole.com/docs/overview/core-concepts.md

   - [**Specialized Relayers**](../guide/components/relayer.md#specialized-relayers) - Relayers that only handle VAAs for a specific protocol or xDapp.
 They can execute custom logic off-chain, which can reduce gas costs and increase cross-chain compatibility.
 Currently, xDapp developers are responsible for developing and hosting specialized relayers.
   - [**Generic Relayers**](../guide/components/relayer.md#automatic-relayers) - A decentralized relayer network which delivers messages that are requested on-chain via the Wormhole Relay Contract.
 Also referred to as `Automatic Relayers`

-- [**Wormchain**](../guide/components/wormchain.md) - A purpose-built cosmos blockchain which aids the Guardian Network and allows for formal interaction with the Guardians.